 In any event, I'm grateful that Steve has not only decided to sell my cards, he has also placed them in a "prominent" position (on the countertop where one pays for purchases) in his shop!
 The photograph atop this blog entry features how my postcards look in Mohr's store.

-Each of my postcards features an image from both the iBook and ePub version of Cam's prolific book, Words In Our Beak Volume One, which is book that is set in a rooftop garden in NYC; and the story is told from the perespctive of a female cardinal (Cam).
+Each of my postcards features an image from both the iBook and ePub version of Cam's prolific book, Words In Our Beak Volume One, which is book that is set in my rooftop garden in NYC; and the story is told from the perespctive of a female cardinal (Cam).

 As for the photo atop this entry featuring a detail from More & More Antiques, it was taken last night by Nancy Nelson Mancini, a woman who works there.
 I also mentioned her when I first announced the fact that my cards could be available at M&M (the nickname that Nancy gives the shop).